boisvert42/html5-crossword-solver/tournament/TOURNAMENT_SETUP.md

 6.  **Type:** `string`
 7.  **Value (String):** `admin`
 8. Click **Save**.
+9. **NOTE:** If you want to add other admins, you'll need to repeat this process with their email addresses.

 ### 6. Register Your Web App & Get Config
 1. Navigate back to the **Project Overview** (home icon at the top of the left sidebar).